karaokeresearch/singalong/README.md

 ## Requirements
 A modern compliant browser with Javascript support is required to view and control its output.
 Singalong has been tested in Chrome, Firefox, Opera, and the mobile browsers for Android and iPhone.
-Internet Explorer 6, 7, and 8 are not supported due to use of JQuery 2.0 and also I was having trouble with it.
+Internet Explorer 6-8 are not supported due to use of JQuery 2.0 and also I was having trouble maintaining it.
+IE9's probably wonky, too.

 ## Todo
 This is my basic effort to make some software to do live-band karaoke and